 ABP Trophy – Photographer of the Year Bangladesh

 The authors must submit photos online.
-Photos must be in JPG file format, maximum dimensions:
+Photos must be in JPG file format, with maximum dimensions:

 Bangladeshi Entrant Taka 1500 for all Sections.